continue-revolution/sd-webui-animatediff/README.md

 1. Q: Can I use this extension to do GIF2GIF?
 Can I apply ControlNet to this extension?
 Can I override the limitation of 24/32 frames per generation?

     A: Not at this time, but will be supported via supporting [AnimateDIFF CLI Prompt Travel](https://github.com/s9roll7/animatediff-cli-prompt-travel) in the near future.
 This is a huge amount of work and life is busy, so expect to wait for a long time before updating.

-1. Q: Can I use xformers, sdp or some other attention optimizations?

-    A: Attention optimizations are currently not applied to motion modules, but will applied after a pull request in the near future.

 ## Samples